Moving

 CASE NO. 9770

-A pre-hearing conference in the above-entitled matter is schedule for Monday, June 30, 2025 at 1:00 p.m., via virtual platform, concerning Chaberton Solar Victoria LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.
+A public comment hearing in the above-entitled matter scheduled for Monday, August 18, 2025 at 6:30 p.m., via virtual meeting platform, concerning Chaberton Solar Victoria Holdings LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.